5 Reasons To Use Interactive Videos for E-learning

 5. It’s low impact

 One of the best things about interactive videos for e-learning is that it’s not high impact.
 What do we mean by high impact?
-Well, it’s not intense.
-It doesn’t require incredible stamina or intense concentration for long periods of time.
+Well, it’s not intense and it doesn’t require incredible stamina or intense concentration for long periods of time.
 It doesn’t require a certain setting and it’s not overwhelming.

 The low impact and low-intensity nature of most interactive videos that are used for e-learning are light-hearted and fun.
 They can add elements into the learning experience that can’t be achieved through print, images or even just linear videos.
 It’s active participation, but a low impact one that people will be more inclined to try when they’re relaxing.